conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 bin/kafka-console-consumer.sh --topic my-gateway --bootstrap-server localhost:6969 --from-beginning --property print.headers=true
 ```

-Then look in the terminal where the gateway is running, you should find log lines, written by the logger interceptor, similar to:
+Look in the terminal where the gateway is running, you should find log lines, written by the logger interceptor, similar to:

 ```bash
 Hello there, a class org.apache.kafka.common.requests.FetchResponse was sent/received